Ramamoorthy Ramesh

 the Department of Physics and Astronomy.

-He has since returned to Berkeley as a Materials Science and Engineering professor.
+He has since returned to Berkeley as a Professor in the Department of Physics and Department of Materials Science and Engineering.

 Training and career

 Ramamoorthy Ramesh received a B.S. in Chemistry from Madras University (1980) and a B.E. in Metallurgy from the Indian Institute of Science, Bangalore and his M.S. and Ph.D. in Materials Science and Engineering in 1985 and 1987, respectively.
 From 1989-1995 Ramesh was a Member of Technical Staff, Bell Communications Research (Red Bank).
 From 1995-1999, he became an Associate Professor in Materials Science and Engineering, University of Maryland and from 1999-2003 he was a Professor and Distinguished University Professor in Materials Science and Engineering, University of Maryland.
 Since 2004, he has been a Professor of Physics and Materials Science and Engineering at the University of California, Berkeley.
 Since his move to Berkeley, Ramesh has had a number of leadership positions including serving as the Founding Director, U.S. Department of Energy SunShot Initiative (2011-2012), the Deputy Director, Science and Technology, Oak Ridge National Laboratory (2013-2014), and the Associate Laboratory Director, Lawrence Berkeley National Laboratory (2014-2018).
 From 2004 onwards, he is the Purnendu Chatterjee Chair Professor in the Departments of Physics & Materials Science and Engineering at the University of California, Berkeley.